File transfer

 -i (interim) name of lab to transfer to in interim folder (i.e. luger-lab)

--p (pl) optional flag to push data to petalibrary (i.e. luger-lab)
+-p (pl) optional flag to push to petalibrary (i.e. luger-lab)

 To use: